hexpm/hexpm/lib/hexpm_web/templates/blog/014-introducing-hex-preview.html.md

 <div class="subtitle"><time datetime="2021-01-25T00:00:00Z">25 January, 2021</time> · by Todd Resudek</div>

-After months of development, I am proud to annouce the launch of [preview.hex.pm](https://preview.hex.pm)!
+After months of development, I am proud to announce the launch of [preview.hex.pm](https://preview.hex.pm)!

 It is important to note that this was built on top of all the work that was put into [diff.hex.pm](https://diff.hex.pm).
 Preview relies on much of the code contributed to that project (thanks, in no small part, to [Johanna Larsson](https://github.com/joladev).)